biodiversitycellatlas/bca_preprocessing/README.md

-### 2. Add custom configuration file as a new profile
+### 3. Optional: Add custom configuration file as a new profile

-After creating a new configuration file, it has to be added as a profile in the [`nextflow.config`](https://github.com/biodiversitycellatlas/bca_preprocessing/blob/main/nextflow.config) file.
-Define an unique name and set the path, for example within the /config/ directory.
+After creating a new configuration file, it can be added as a profile in the [`nextflow.config`](https://github.com/biodiversitycellatlas/bca_preprocessing/blob/main/nextflow.config) file.
+Define an unique name and set the path, for example within the /conf/ directory.

 ```
 ## file: nextflow.config